zygm0nt/llm-paper-notes-mcl/notes/sub_item_seq_recommendations.md

 * The paper demonstrates the **first analysis** of inference in sub-ID-based sequential models at large scale.
 * **PQTopK enables efficient CPU-only inference** with catalogues of millions of items, overcoming a major obstacle for production deployment.
 * Findings suggest this approach makes Transformer-based recommenders feasible in **real-world, large-scale systems** .

----

-✅ **In short:**
-This work introduces **PQTopK**, a parallelisable scoring algorithm for compressed Transformer-based recommenders.
-It preserves recommendation quality, dramatically reduces inference time (especially at million+ item scale), and enables practical deployment of such models in industry.

----

 Would you like me to also create a **one-page executive-style summary** (with bullet points and a visual workflow from the diagrams on pages 2–3) for quick sharing with colleagues?